-The short answer is No. If chance alone were at play, then the likelihood of life occurring on earth, or anywhere else in the universe, is extremely small.
-The only reason that there is life on earth is because there has been a series of "lucky accidents" that happened in the past, from the beginning of the Big Bang until the present, that would have nullified the possibility of life, if such accidents did not happen.
-A fluke, a lucky event or accident, even if highly unlikely, could happen by chance.
+The short answer is “No.” If chance alone were at play, then the likelihood of life occurring on Earth, or anywhere else in the universe, is extremely small.
+The only reason that there is life on Earth is that there had been a series of “lucky accidents” that happened in the past, from the beginning of the Big Bang until the present, that would have nullified the possibility of life if such accidents did not happen.
+A fluke, a lucky event, or an accident, even if highly unlikely, could happen by chance.
 But a fluke happening after a fluke, after another fluke, and so on, is a practical impossibility.
-Have you ever seen the same person win the Lotto ten times in a row?

 The Lucky Universe

 That there is life in the universe is due to two lucky accidents.
-First, there was just enough matter at the beginning of the Big Bang to allow the universe to continue its course of producing galaxies, stars and planets.
-Second, the magnitude of the four fundamental forces in nature – the strong and weak nuclear forces, the electromagnetic force, and the gravitational force, – are just right to enable the production of the elements necessary for life.
+First, there was just enough matter at the beginning of the Big Bang to allow the universe to continue its course of producing galaxies, stars, and planets.
+Second, the magnitude of the four fundamental forces in nature – the strong nuclear force, the weak nuclear force, the electromagnetic force, and the gravitational force – is just right to enable the production of the elements necessary for life.
 Here are the facts:

-If there had been too little matter in the universe at the beginning of the Big Bang, then the Big Bang explosion would have been so violent, the expansion rate of the universe too high, that no galaxies would form.
+If there had been too little matter in the universe at the beginning of the Big Bang, then the Big Bang explosion would have been so violent and the expansion rate of the universe so high that no galaxies would have formed.
 Without galaxies, there would be no stars.
 And without stars, no planets would form to serve as a habitat for life.
-If there had been too much matter at the beginning of the Big Bang, then it would halt the expansion and cause the universe to collapse upon itself, again making life impossible.
-It was therefore a lucky accident that the amount of matter at the beginning of the universe was "just right" for the universe to expand at just the right rate so as to continue its evolutionary course.
+If there had been too much matter at the beginning of the Big Bang, then it would have halted the expansion and caused the universe to collapse upon itself, again making life impossible.
+It was therefore a lucky accident that the amount of matter at the beginning of the universe was “just right” for the universe to expand at just the right rate to continue its evolutionary course.

-Change the strength of the strong or weak interaction within the nuclei of atoms and the result could be disastrous for life.
-If the strong nuclear force is too large, no hydrogen would form; if the strong nuclear force were too small, no elements other than hydrogen would form.
-If the weak nuclear force is too large, too much hydrogen would convert to helium during the Big Bang and too much heavy elements will be produced by burning stars; if the weak nuclear force is too small, too little helium would be produced from the Big Bang and atoms heavier than hydrogen would not be produced by burning stars.
-Again, it was just a lucky accident that the magnitude of the strong and weak nuclear forces were "just right" to allow the formation of hydrogen and other heavier elements necessary for life.
+Change the strength of the strong or the weak nuclear interaction within the atoms of matter and the result could be disastrous for life.
+If the strong nuclear force were too large, no hydrogen would form.
+If the strong nuclear force were too small, no elements other than hydrogen would form.
+If the weak nuclear force were too large, too much hydrogen would have converted to helium during the Big Bang and too many heavy elements would be produced by burning stars.
+If the weak nuclear force were too small, too little helium would be produced from the Big Bang, and atoms heavier than hydrogen would not be produced by burning stars.
+Again, it was just a lucky accident that the magnitude of the strong and the weak nuclear forces was “just right” to allow the formation of hydrogen and other heavier elements necessary for life.

 The same is true of the electromagnetic force, or the force between electrically charged particles.
 If it were too high, the atoms would tend to keep their electrons and no sharing of electrons with other atoms would take place.
-If it were too low, atoms won't be able to keep their electrons at all, and the sharing of electrons, which is needed for the formation of large molecules essential for life, would not exist.
+If it were too low, atoms won’t be able to keep their electrons at all, and the sharing of electrons, which is needed for the formation of large molecules essential for life, would not exist.
 The gravitational force, or the force of attraction between masses, is also critical for life.
-If it is too strong, the stars would burn too quickly; if the gravitational force were too weak, stars would not be hot enough to produce atoms heavier than hydrogen and helium.
-It therefore seems that all the four fundamental forces of nature – the strong and weak nuclear forces, the electromagnetic force and the gravitational force – are, by pure luck, precisely "calibrated" or "fine-tuned" to produce the elements necessary for life.
+If it were too strong, the stars would burn too quickly.
+If the gravitational force were too weak, stars would not be hot enough to produce atoms heavier than hydrogen and helium.
+It, therefore, seems that all the four fundamental forces of nature – the strong nuclear force, the weak nuclear force, the electromagnetic force, and the gravitational force – are, by some strange luck, precisely “calibrated” or “fine-tuned” to produce the elements necessary for life.